 I hope you enjoy these failproof cupcakes as much as I do!
 Let me know what you think by leaving a comment and rating below.

 A basic vegan chocolate cupcake recipe for light and fluffy sponges!
 No fancy ingredients and super easy to make.

-- 1 Teaspoon Apple cider vinegar (sub for white vinegar or lemon juice)
+- 1 Teaspoon Apple cider vinegar (sub for white vinegar)